Lewtrenchard

 Lewtrenchard is a village and civil parish in the West Devon district, in the county of Devon, England.
 Most of the larger village of Lewdown is in the parish.
 In the Domesday Book of 1086, a manor of Lew is recorded in this area and two rivers have the same name: see River Lew.
 Trenchard comes from the lords of the manor in the 13th century.

 Lew House

 Lew House (or Lewtrenchard Manor) was built in the early 17th century (a datestone says 1620) but was altered considerably by the Victorian squire and parson Sabine Baring-Gould who resided there for many years.
 In 1872 he inherited the family estates of Lew Trenchard, which comprised 3,000 acres (12 km2), and the gift of the living of Lew Trenchard parish.
-He was already in holy orders, so when the living became vacant in 1881, on the death of his uncle Charles Baring-Gould, he was able to appoint himself to it, becoming parson as well as squire.
+He was already in holy orders, so when the dwelling became vacant in 1881, on the death of his uncle Charles Baring-Gould, he was able to appoint himself to it, becoming parson as well as squire.
 He did a great deal of work restoring St. Peter's Church and his home Lew House, which has been preserved as he rebuilt it and is now a hotel.